Have you ever wondered why grocery stores place so many impulse buys near the checkout aisle?

 They put those items there because they’ll sell well there, of course, but the reason behind it is decision fatigue, as outlined in this thought-provoking article from the New York Times.

 In its simplest terms, decision fatigue refers to the idea that people tend to make worse decisions after having made a lot of decisions.
 Much like muscle fatigue, if you flex your “decision” muscle too much, it will fail you.
+For extended reading on this facinating topic check out Willpower by Roy F. Baumeister.

 If you think about your own life, you can probably see decision fatigue if you look around for it.